djlactose/sysadmin_toolbox/README.md

 ## Built in supported languages

-The following languages have build in support once you run the installer for the language:
+The following languages have built in support once you run the installer for the language:

 * ansible
 * git